New Export Orders Push Index to Healthy Level:

-OMAHA, Neb. – The Mid-America Business Conditions Index for March, a leading economic indicator for a nine-state region stretching from North Dakota to Arkansas, points to positive and improving growth in the next three to six months.
+OMAHA, Neb. – The Mid-America Business Conditions Index for June, a leading economic indicator for a nine-state region stretching from North Dakota to Arkansas, points to healthy and improving growth in the next three to six months.

-Confidence: Looking six months ahead, economic optimism, as captured by the March business confidence index, declined to a strong 59.0 from February’s 59.7.
-“Improvements in the job market supported supply managers’ business outlook for the month.
-However, several supply managers raised concerns regarding Russian trade embargoes associated the Russia’s recent invasion of Crimea.
-There is a fear that any restrictions could result in retaliation,” said Goss.
+Confidence: Looking ahead six months, economic optimism, as captured by the June business confidence index, climbed to 63.6 from 62.5 in May.
+“Improvements in the national and regional job market supported supply managers’ business outlook for the month,” said Goss.

-Inventories: The inventory index, which tracks the level of raw materials and supplies, dipped to 57.6 from February’s 59.7.
-“While the rate of inventory expansion slowed, March’s solid inventory index is yet another signal that supply managers are more upbeat about the economy as they increased inventories in anticipation of expanding sales for their companies in the months ahead,” said Goss.
+Inventories: The inventory index, which tracks the level of raw materials and supplies, dipped to a solid 54.0 from May’s 56.0.
+“While the rate of inventory expansion slowed, it was still positive.
+This is yet another signal that supply managers are upbeat about the economy, as they also increased inventories in anticipation of expanding sales for their companies in the months ahead,” said Goss.

-Trade: The new export orders index declined to a still solid 54.1 from 55.4 in February.
-The import index for March rose to 54.2 from 52.4 in February.
-“It is a very encouraging signal to track a fifth straight month of healthy new export orders.” said Goss. “ At the same time, firms in the region continued purchasing from abroad in expectations of upturns in company sales in the weeks and months ahead.
+Trade: The new export orders index soared to 60.2 from 53.0 in May.
+The import index for June sank to 53.4 from May’s 62.6.
+“It is a very encouraging signal to track this very healthy exports reading and a seventh straight month of expanding export orders.
+Exports have been an important source of growth for the region.
+At the same time, firms in the region continued purchasing from abroad in expectations of upturns in company sales in the weeks and months ahead,” said Goss.

-Other components: Other components of the March Business Conditions Index were new orders at 58.5, up from 53.4 in February; production or sales at 61.1, down from February’s 61.7; and delivery lead time at 59.4, up from February’s 56.8.
+Other components: Other components of the June Business Conditions Index were new orders at 67.2 up from 63.5 in May; production or sales at 66.0, down from 67.1; and delivery lead time for June dropped to 54.4 from last month’s 55.9.